learn-co-curriculum/cssi-2.4-data-types-and-string-methods/Readme.md

 level: 1
 languages: javascript
 ---
-#Javascript Data Types and String Methods
+#JavaScript Data Types and String Methods

 After the lesson, you'll be able to understand:
 + JS data types